CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 Since its first release in September 2020, the Terraform ACI provider has significantly progressed, adding new resources and data sources to streamline the management of Cisco ACI environments.
 Over the years, we've transitioned from SDKv1 to [SDKv2](https://developer.hashicorp.com/terraform/plugin/sdkv2), and now to the latest [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework).
 This new Plugin Framework is the recommended way for developing Terraform plugins and offers several advantages over SDKv2.

 In order to fully leverage the new features of the Terraform Plugin Framework, we undertook a complete rewrite of the Terraform ACI provider's resources and data sources.
 Although this was a significant effort, it presented an opportunity to review and enhance the existing ACI provider.
-This guide outlines the new features introduced by the Terraform Plugin Framework, along with the modifications we implemented in the ACI provider and the rationale behind these changes.
+This guide provides detailed steps for migrating from previous versions, outlines key optimization steps to enhance performance, and aims to facilitate a smoother transition for users adapting to these updates.
+Additionally, it outlines the new features introduced by the Terraform Plugin Framework, along with the modifications we implemented in the ACI provider and the rationale behind these changes.

 ## Upgrading the ACI Terraform Provider